kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Kokkos-Project-Planning.md

 ### ISO C++ Compatibility

 A third requirement for Kokkos is to provide an on-ramp for future ISO C++ standards, as well as influence where the standard goes.
-This requirement serves the long term sustainability goals of Kokkos by enabling inclusion of Kokkos capabilities into ISO C++ and thus share the maintenance burden with the entire C++ implementer community in the long run.
+This requirement serves the long-term sustainability goals of Kokkos by enabling the inclusion of Kokkos capabilities into ISO C++ and thus share the maintenance burden with the entire C++ implementer community in the long run.

 To enable the on-ramp, Kokkos will provide backports of ISO C++ features to prior C++ standards, where appropriate and desired.
-Kokkos will also provide extensions of ISO C++ features which work on GPUs, something which is not available by default.
+Kokkos will also provide extensions of ISO C++ features that work on GPUs, something which is not available by default.

 Kokkos features which have proven themselves, and are of interest to a wide audience are evaluated for possible inclusion in the ISO C++ standard.
 The Kokkos team will write proposals for the ISO C++ committee when appropriate.

-If a feature is included in the ISO C++ standard, the Kokkos team will make the API variants provided in the future C++ standard available on currently Kokkos supported software stacks to the greatest extent possible.
+If a feature is included in the ISO C++ standard, the Kokkos team will make the API variants provided in the future C++ standard available on currently Kokkos-supported software stacks to the greatest extent possible.

 #### Activities to support this requirement: